barrettotte/IBMi-Book/docs/additional/call/java.md

 <br>

-After all that setup, now we're going to query the IBMi with the SQL string that's been hanging out doing nothing.
+After all that setup, now we're going to query IBM i with the SQL string that's been hanging out doing nothing.
-The three new lines just query the IBMi and print the resultset to console.
+The three new lines just query IBM i and print the resultset to console.
 ```java
 // Example.java